janeshin059/Finding-the-best-Sillicon-Vally-HBO-seasons/README.md

 in Sillicon Vally season 1~3, 'Game of Thrones', which is very popular TV show in HBO, aired in the same period with Sillicon Vally

--but in Season 4, Game of Thrones has delayed its air schedule.
+-But in Season 4, Game of Thrones has delayed its air schedule.
--So people doesn't want to pay $15 for watching only Sillicon Vally. before, with the same amount of money they can watch two popular TV shows. but since Game of Thrones was delayed they can only watch one TV show- so they didn't paid for the channel.
+-So people doesn't want to pay $15 for watching only Sillicon Vally.
+Before, with the same amount of money they can watch two popular TV shows.
+But since Game of Thrones was delayed they can only watch one TV show- so they didn't paid for the channel.